SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 ```

 This pattern is used for all supported operators, so every query value is validated and converted before being used in a database comparison.

+### Problem

+Test failure in testSearchTrades_FilterByCounterparty - AssertionFailedError: expected: <BigBank> but was: <null>

+### Cause:

+The mock for tradeMapper.toDto(any(Trade.class)) returned a new TradeDTO with no fields set, so counterpartyName was null in the result.

+### Solution:

+Updated the stubbing to return a TradeDTO with counterpartyName set to "BigBank":

+### Problem

+The method findAll(Example<Trade>) is ambiguous for the type TradeRepository

+### Cause:

+Mockito stubbing for findAll(any()) was ambiguous because TradeRepository inherits multiple overloaded findAll methods from its parent interfaces.

+### Solution:

+Made the stubbing explicit for the Specification overload:
+`when(tradeRepository.findAll(any(Specification.class))).thenReturn(Arrays.asList(trade));`

+Problem
+Test failure in testFilterTrades_FilterByCounterparty - NullPointerException: Cannot invoke "org.springframework.data.domain.Page.getContent()" because "tradePage" is null
+Method:
+testFilterTrades_FilterByCounterparty
+Class:
+TradeServiceTest

+### Root Cause:

+The test called tradeService.filterTrades(criteria, 0, 10).getContent(), but the repository/service mock did not return a valid Page<Trade>, resulting in a null value and a NullPointerException when .getContent() was called.
+getContent() is a method on the Spring Data Page object.
+It returns the actual list of items (e.g., List<TradeDTO>) for the current page, extracted from the paginated result.
+For example, if the query returns a page containing 10 trades, getContent() will return a List<TradeDTO> with those 10 trades.
+In the test, the repository/service mock did not return a valid Page object—so the result of filterTrades(...) was null.
+When called .getContent() on this null value, it caused a NullPointerException.
+The fix is to ensure the mock returns a real (non-null) Page object, so getContent() can safely return the expected list of results.

+Solution:
+Mock the repository to return a non-null Page object using Mockito: